 The pointer rotates one time every inch or 1 millimeter.

-A compass is useful, especially when making accurate circles following a radius or a diameter.
-It is considered one of the most efficient and accurate tools in bisecting and measuring angles and dividing lines in half.
+A compass is highly valuable, particularly for creating precise circles based on a radius or diameter.
+Regarded as one of the most efficient and accurate tools, it excels in bisecting angles and dividing lines in half.

 A level is also known as a bubble level or a spirit level.
 It measures whether the angle is level and of equal balance.
 Levels are designed in various sizes and formats.